jjcall/next-fast52/README.md

 ## 🧑‍💻 Start Building

-There’s no right or wrong way to start.
+There's no right or wrong way to start.
 Grab a component, design a page, hit an API, or build a flow.

-### You’re already set up to ship.
+### You're already set up to ship.